DataDog/chaos-controller/docs/network_disruption.md

 ### No host is specified

-If no host is specified in the network disruption, the disruptions will be applied to all the outgoing traffic on all interfaces.
+If no host is specified in the network disruption, the disruptions will be applied to all the outgoing traffic on all interfaces for pods which pass the requirements of the label selector aside from those necessary for healthchecks or communications with Kubernetes.
 It means that the qdiscs will be created directly from each interface `root` parent and chained together.

 ```
 eth0